 §15210.2.
 Deposit Adjustment Upon Revocation of Certificate to Self Insure.

-(a) As part of the revocation of a Certificate to Self Insure pursuant to Sections 15422 and 15423 of these regulations, the Manager shall determine the need for a special revocation audit of the claims of any private self insurer and the need for a deposit adjustment to secure future liabilities of the revoked private self insurer pursuant to Labor Code Section 3701.
+(a) As part of the revocation of a Certificate to Self Insure pursuant to Sections 15422 and 15423 of these regulations, the Manager shall determine the need for a special revocation audit of the claims of any private self insurer and the need for a deposit adjustment to secure future liabilities of the revoked private self insurer pursuant to Labor Code Section 3701 and/or Section 3701.8.

-(b) The amount of deposit or deposit rate required by the Manager on a revocation of a private self insurer's certificate to self insure may be at an amount or rate above the minimum required by Labor Code Section 3701.
+(b) The amount of deposit or deposit rate required by the Manager on a revocation of a private self insurer's certificate to self insure may be at an amount or rate above the minimum required by Labor Code Section 3701 and /or Section 3701.8.
 The Manager in his/her discretion shall adjust the rate of deposit or the amount of deposit down to the statutory minimum required to secure the remaining workers' compensation liabilities for a revoked self insurer as necessary over time as the liabilities of the remaining claims inventory are run off by the administrator.

-(c) Failure to post and maintain the required amount of deposit in an acceptable form as set forth in this Article after revocation of the Certificate of Consent to Self Insure shall be good cause for assessment of civil penalties pursuant to Labor Code Section 3702.9 (a) and for the Manager to withhold any interest payments from cash or securities posted with the Director.

-NOTE: Authority cited: Sections 54, 55, and 3702.10, Labor Code.
-Reference: Sections 59, 129, 3700, 3701, 3701.5, , 3702, 3702.3, 3702.6, 3702.8, 3740-3745, Labor Code.
+NOTE: Authority cited: Sections 54, 55, 3701.8,and 3702.10, Labor Code.
+Reference: Sections 59, 129, 3700, 3701, 3701.5, 3701.8, 3702, 3702.3, 3702.6, 3702.8, 3740-3745, Labor Code.

 Amend Section 15216 to read:

 §15216.
-Administration of Insolvent Self-Insurer's Claims.
+Administration of Insolvent Defaulted Self-Insurer's Claims.

 (a) In the event the self insurer fails to pay workers' compensation benefits due, the cost of administration and legal expenses of existing and new claims shall be made from the security deposit set aside for this purpose pursuant to Labor Code Section 3701.5.